IGME-202-2231/project-1-CupOfJosie/README.md

 -   Camera Orientation: Top down
 -   Camera Movement: Camera will not move but enemies will move down
--   Player Health: There will be lives but no health bar, like having 3 hp
+-   Player Health: You have three lives
--   End Condition: Make your way through waves of different obstacles to defeat Jack Rabbit Johnson
+-   End Condition: Hit enough foxes or cactuses and you die
--   Scoring: Score points by killing enemies, not sure yet how to differentiate wins
+-   Scoring: Score points by shooting foxes and grabbing the piglets they drop.

 ### Game Description

-An Adventure-Time fan game about the robot cowboy Angel Face, who aims to rescue the piglets from Jack Rabbit Johnson
+An Adventure-Time fan game about the robot cowboy Angel Face, who aims to rescue the piglets from Jack Rabbit Johnson and his legion of foxes.

+Enemies:
+    Foxes: The foxes are fast and will drop piglets when shot, pick up the piglets to collect points.
+Don't let them bite you!

+    Cactuses: These will block your bullets and are super spiky, if ou touch them you will lose a life.

 ### Controls